 Are New Year’s Resolutions Effective?

-This figure varies for a number of reasons, including:
+This figure varies for several reasons, including:

 - The Habit Itself – Naturally, some habits are more intense than others.
-For example, the 2009 study found that it was easier for participants to drink a glass of water with breakfast every morning rather than doing 50 situps after a morning cup of coffee.
+For example, a 2009 study found that it was easier for participants to drink a glass of water with breakfast every morning rather than doing 50 situps after a morning cup of coffee.

-In order to follow through with a New Year’s resolution, it’s important to understand habits and the steps you’ll need to take to change them.
+To follow through with a New Year’s resolution, it’s important to understand habits and the steps you’ll need to take to change them.

-Tips for Your Coming New Year’s Resolutions
+Tips for Your New Year’s Resolutions

 1.)
 Avoid Places, People, and Situations

 Our brain will identify habits with people, places, and situations.
-For example, if you struggle with a substance abuse disorder, it’s likely there’s a place you go and people you meet to obtain a drug.
+For example, if you struggle with a substance use disorder, it’s likely there’s a place you go and people you meet to obtain a drug.
 Furthermore, you may often find yourself in situations where substance use is prevalent (i.e. parties). ⁶

 2.)
 Use Positive Habits to Substitute Negative Habits